 Police and Crime Commissioners are not the only ones who monitor police performance and inspect the quality of work delivered.

-Her Majesty's Inspectors of Constabulary (HMIC) independently assesses police forces and policing activity from neighbourhood teams to serious crime and the fight against terrorism - in the public interest.
+Her Majesty's Inspectors of Constabulary and Fire & Rescue Service (HMICFRS) independently assesses police forces and policing activity from neighbourhood teams to serious crime and the fight against terrorism - in the public interest.

-To learn more about the work of HMIC visit www.hmic.gov.uk
+To learn more about the work of HMICFRS visit http://www.justiceinspectorates.gov.uk/hmicfrs/

 While every effort is being made to provide as much information as possible via this website, if you cannot find what you are looking for please let us know by emailing email@example.com or calling 0115 844 5998.